miroi/pgf90_test/README.rst

 However, the compilation fails with the pgf90 (here v13.10, confirmed with higher versions).
-The TPR 22465 report is attached to this PGI problem.
+The PGI report number TPR 22465 is associated with this problem.

 ::